Alexandre-Mielniczek/Pavement-processes-for-lca/README.md

 Content: detailed description of construction and maintenance operations (asphalt plant, transport, paving equipment, milling, sweeping, etc.), with data sources and calculation assumptions.

 Purpose: to document the background of the inventory and ensure transparency of data selection and modeling choices.

+# How to cite
+Mielniczek (2025).
+Improved consideration of outdoor spaces in eco-design tools for urban projects.

+PhD thesis, École des Ponts (ENPC) & Université Gustave Eiffel, Navier Laboratory (UMR 8205) and LaSTIG.

+DOI/URL (HAL/Zenodo). => To be updated